MicrosoftDocs/Viva/Viva/glint/survey-taking-for-employees.md

 #### Why do I keep receiving reminder emails?

 Reminder emails are delivered to those who haven't fully completed the survey.
 Select the **Get Started** link in your reminder email to ensure you selected all answers.
-When you have completed the entire survey, you'll see a "Thank you" page, and then no longer receive reminders.
+When you have completed the entire survey, you'll see a "Thank you" page and then no longer receive reminders.

 #### Can I skip a question?